 The Mera Peak climbing expedition usually begins from Lukla, a small town accessible by a flight from Kathmandu.
 From Lukla, the trail initially passes through the dense forests and traditional villages of the lower Hinku Valley, including Chutanga and Tuli Kharka.

 Next, the route heads to Kothe, at an altitude of 3,600 meters, providing climbers with their first glimpse of the alpine terrain.
-From Kothe, the trail proceeds to Thaknak (4,350 meters) and then to Khare, (5,045 meters), the Mera Base Camp.
+From Kothe, the trail proceeds to Thaknak (4,350 meters) and then to Khare (5,045 meters), the Mera Base Camp.

 The Mera Base Camp is where climbers acclimatize and prepare for the summit push.
-The route from Khare leads to the mera peak high camp altitude, located at 5,800 meters.
+The route from Khare leads to the Mera Peak high camp altitude, located at 5,800 meters.
 This part of the climb involves crossing the Mera Glacier.

 The final push from High Camp to the Mera Peak summit is the most challenging part of the climb.
 This route traverses through crevasses and requires the use of technical climbing gear.
 Upon reaching the summit, climbers are rewarded with magnificent views of the world’s highest mountains.
 After enjoying the panoramic views, the descent follows the same route back to Lukla.